There are many walks you can do from the beautiful village of Edale and Grindslow Knoll is just one of them!

 Grindslow Knoll is away from the main path of Kinder plateau so it can often get missed out if you’re doing a long walk.
 But it’s a great hill to hike with amazing views and all in a couple of hours.
 Perfect for a morning walk or an after-work adventure.

-Here you will find details on how to get to the start of this short walk from Edale, route information, facilities on the walk, plus a detailed step by step guide of the walk.
+Here you will find details on how to get to the start of this short walk from Edale, route information, parking options, facilities on the walk, plus a detailed step by step guide of the walk.

 Let me know in the comments if you’ve done this walk and what you think!

 Map of Grindslow Knoll walk from EdaleClick for OS online map

 Walk start point

 Start grid reference: SK 124 853

 Car parking address: Edale car park, Edale, Hope Valley, S33 7ZQ

 Edale can be a very popular place to visit in the summer months and weekends.
 If the Edale car park is full there is an overflow car park a short distance away is available.